 But it did seem as if Murphy preferred being part of a couple, judging by the short gaps between committed relationships, including before she dated her most famous boyfriend.

 In January 2003, she said in an AP interview that she "had a broken heart" when she first met Kutcher on the set of Just Married, "but we just clicked and had a great time filming."

 She revealed that she and the That '70s Show star argued during their first rehearsal together—a new experience for her—but once they made up, they became good buddies on set.

 "Then I went away to do a film," Murphy continued, "he went away to do a film and it was about [two months ago] when we looked at each other and thought, 'OK, this is something..."'

 And yes, they were making a lot of headlines, but, she added, "Just because people are paying more attention, I don't think you should change your behavior because that perhaps could put a larger strain on the relationship."

-(In that same interview she never admitted to anything more than being close friends with Eminem, whom she was rumored to have dated while they shot 8 Mile in 2001.)
+(In that same interview she wouldn't admit to having been anything other than close friends with Eminem, whom she was rumored to have dated while they shot 8 Mile in 2001.)

 After marrying Monjack in 2007, Murphy shot a few more movies; the last one released in her lifetime was the indie noir thriller Across the Hall on Dec.
 4, 2009.
 Something Wicked, which she shot in the spring of 2009, didn't make it out until 2014.